Dipterocarpus retusus

 Dipterocarpus retusus, commonly known as hollong, is a large tree and perhaps the best known species in the genus Dipterocarpus.
-It is native to China, Vietnam, Philippines, Laos, Cambodia, Malaysia, Indonesia, Myanmar, and India.
-The tree, some 20–30 m tall, is found in Cambodia in dense forests of the plains, common on hillsides and along rivers and in forests between 800 m and 1500 m altitude.
+It is native to south-central China (western and southeastern Yunnan), Vietnam, the Philippines, Laos, Cambodia, Peninsular Malaysia, Indonesia (Sumatra, Java, and the Lesser Sunda Islands), Myanmar, and northeastern India.
+The tree, some 20–30 m tall, is found in Cambodia in dense forests of the plains, common on hillsides and along rivers and in forests between 800 m and 1500 m elevation.